-Action CSF 3a: Work with the County Permit and Resource Management Department, the Public Health Officer and Agricultural Commissioner to identify the impacts of agricultural operations and the use of herbicides, pesticides, and fertilizers on the City's domestic water supply if issues are identified.

-Action CSF 3b: Continue to regularly monitor Sebastopol's potable water supply for trace chemicals and other potential contaminants.
+- Action CSF-3a: Work with the County Permit and Resource Management Department, the Public Health Officer and Agricultural Commissioner to identify the impacts of farming operations and the use of herbicides, pesticides and fertilizers on the City's domestic water supply if issues are identified - Action CSF-3b: Continue to regularly monitor Sebastopol's potable water supply for trace chemicals and other potential contaminants.
 Utilize updated industry-wide standards for evaluating potable water quality.
-Alert the County Public Health Officer, City Council and the public if water quality hazards are identified.

-Action CSF 3c: Coordinate water supply and conservation planning efforts with the Santa Rosa Plain Groundwater Management Plan to ensure sustainable and reliable groundwater use practices.

-Action CSF 3d: Regularly review and update the City's water conservation strategy to be consistent with current best management practices for water conservation, considering measures recommended by the State Department of Water Resources, and the California Urban Water Conservation Council.

-Action CSF 3e: Explore opportunities to develop mechanisms and infrastructure to deliver recycled water to city water users from the Santa Rosa Subregional Treatment and Reclamation System.

-Action CSF 3f: Develop a public outreach and incentive program to expand and promote the use of recycled water if delivery infrastructure becomes available.

-Action CSF 3g: Update the City's water waste and conservation strategy established in Chapter 13.06 of the Municipal Code to be consistent with the most current BMPs for water conservation.

-Action CSF 3h: Utilize standards for minimum water volume and flow established by Title 24 of the California Building Standards Code.

-Action CSF 3i: Maintain and update the City's Capital Improvement Plan (CIP) to clearly identify and prioritize water delivery improvements.
+Alert the County Public Health Officer, City Council and the public if water quality hazards are identified. - Action CSF-3c: Coordinate water supply and conservation planning efforts with the Santa Rosa Plain Groundwater Management Plan to ensure sustainable and reliable groundwater use practices. - Action CSF-3d: Regularly review and update the City's water conservation strategy to be consistent with current best management practices for water conservation, considering measures recommended by the State Department of Water Resources, and the California Urban Water Conservation Council. - Action CSF-3e: Explore opportunities to develop mechanisms and infrastructure to deliver recycled water to city water users from the Santa Rosa Subregional Treatment and Reclamation System. - Action CSF-3f: Develop a public outreach and incentive program to expand and promote the use of recycled water if delivery infrastructure becomes available. - Action CSF-3g: Update the City's water waste and conservation strategy established in Chapter 13.06 of the Municipal Code to be consistent with the most current BMPs for water conservation. - Action CSF-3h: Utilize standards for minimum water volume and flow established by Title 22 of the State of California Building Code. - Action CSF-3i: Maintain and update the City's Capital Improvement Plan (CIP) to clearly identify and prioritize water delivery improvements.

-Action CSF 3j: Commission the preparation of a study that accurately establishes the groundwater recharge area for Sebastopol.

-Goal CSF 4: Provide Adequate Sewer Service Capacity To Serve Existing And Future Demands
+Goal CSF 4:Provide Adequate Sewer Service Capacity To Serve Existing And Future Demands.